 Scary enough stats to make you want to consider giving up alcohol for a while…

 It prevents our body from absorbing more vitamins and minerals

-Alcohol kills the cells in our stomach lining and intestines that facilitate the body’s absorption of nutrients, and can also inhibit the transporting of nutrients into our blood stream.
+Alcohol kills the cells in our stomach lining and intestines that facilitate the body’s absorption of nutrients, and can also inhibit the transportation of nutrients into our blood stream.

 Since alcohol itself is basically just empty calories, heavy drinking depletes the body’s store of vitamins and minerals such as iron or calcium that can lead to many other complications, like anaemia.

-So don’t go kidding yourself into thinking a kale salad for dinner will counteract a bottle of bubbly, since your body won’t be absorbing those all important vitamins.
+So don’t kid yourself into thinking a kale salad for dinner will counteract a bottle of bubbly, since your body won’t be absorbing those all important vitamins.